-- I have to emphasize that I have never actually learned how to make the Qi pao in the proper way.
+I have to emphasize that I have never actually learned how to make the Qi pao in the traditional tailor’s way.
 So what I’ve done here may not be the most “correct” way of sewing it.
 My attachment of the collar is definitely not textbook, but I like to do it this way because I don’t get extra stitch lines at the base of the collar lining, nor is there a need to hand stitch (you will know what I mean when we get to sewing the collar.)

 – The patterns I have drafted are based on the sizes in (Metric Pattern Cutting for Children’s Wear and Babywear).
 I will attach the size chart in the post tomorrow for your reference.
 The sizing is based on height and average proportions as provided in the book.
 The ages for the corresponding heights given in the book are approximated based on average data, so when deciding which size to make, it will be better to take measurements of your child rather than following the height dimension alone.

 – Also know that this is a midi dress dress (ends middle of calves) and also quite fitting.
 It is not tight-fitting like the original ladies version, as I have added some ease for the comfort of children but neither is it meant to be baggy or shapeless.
 As for the length, you can adjust it as you see fit.

 – Because the textbook proportions may not be perfect for everyone, I suggest you make a muslin / test piece out of cheap fabric first to test for fit and make adjustments, especially if you are going to use expensive fabric.

 – The younger children may not like the fitting collar, so you can want to modify the collar a little or move the decorative buttons lower down (lying on the bodice instead of the collar as shown in my photo) so that it is not too restrictive.